aws-samples/sample-aws-modernization-with-qumulo/content/4_elasticity/42_scaleout.md

 - **Upgrade procedures** will require coordination across more nodes
 - **Security policies** must be validated for new nodes

-{{% notice info %}}
-**Performance Note**: Data rebalancing occurs automatically in the background after node addition.
-While this process doesn't impact service availability, it may take time to complete depending on existing data volume.
+::alert[**Performance Note**: Data rebalancing occurs automatically in the background after node addition.
+While this process doesn't impact service availability, it may take time to complete depending on existing data volume.]
-{{% /notice %}}

-{{% notice tip %}}
-**Scaling Tip**: Adding nodes in three (3, 6, 9) is often more efficient for Multi-AZ deployments as it maintains balanced distribution across availability zones.
+::alert[**Scaling Tip**: Adding nodes in three (3, 6, 9) is often more efficient for Multi-AZ deployments as it maintains balanced distribution across availability zones.]
-{{% /notice %}}

-{{% notice warning %}}
-**Cost Awareness**: Each additional node increases ongoing operational costs.
-Monitor usage patterns to ensure the scale-out provides appropriate value for your workload requirements.
+::alert[**Cost Awareness**: Each additional node increases ongoing operational costs.
+Monitor usage patterns to ensure the scale-out provides appropriate value for your workload requirements.]{type="warning"}
-{{% /notice %}}